mrshurik/indexed-allocator/TUTORIAL.md

 ```

 ### Building and running the benchmark
 You need to have cmake installed.
 Go to the build directory.
-Add -DNO_INDEXED_TESTS=1 if you don't want or can't build tests.
 ```sh
 $ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make